 To make a curing chamber, you will need an old fridge (look on Craigslist or something), a temperature regulator, a small humidifer, and a little fan to keep the air moving.
 You’ll also need “s” hooks to hang the bresaola up.
-(Links to what I use for my own curing chamber are below.)
+Here is a good primer on equipment you will need to cure meat.

 I cured my bresaola for three months.
 At the end of that time, the outside was covered in white mold, with a little green here and there.
 It had a funky-yet-sweet aroma and tasted superb.
 The long hang time is the difference.
 You can make a decent bresaola in as little as a month, but the longer you can take it, the mellower the salt and spices will become, and the funkier it will get; and I mean that in a good way.

 How do you eat it?
 I slice it as thin as I can (a meat slicer is best if you have access to one) and eat it as-is.
 But you can drizzle some olive oil and lemon juice over it, throw some arugula on top and grind a little black pepper over it all.
 That’s how the Italians do it.
 I rarely do anything more than stand there and eat it at the counter.

 - A 4-pound piece of eye round or loin trimmed of fat and sinew